RPS Group Hosts Thai Business Delegation for Construction Materials Collaboration - www.lokmattimes.com

 RPS Group Hosts Thai Business Delegation for Construction Materials Collaboration

-Faridabad (Haryana) [India], September 20: RPS Group, a leading real estate developer in India, is pleased to announce that ...
+PNN Faridabad (Haryana) [India], September 20: RPS Group, a leading real estate developer in India, is pleased to announce ...

 Faridabad (Haryana) [India], September 20: RPS Group, a leading real estate developer in India, is pleased to announce that it hosted a high-level Thai business delegation at its flagship project RPS 12th Avenue on Friday, September 19, 2025.
 The visit was facilitated by the Thai Trade Center under the Royal Thai Embassy in New Delhi.